nix-community/robotnix/README.md

-# robotnix - Building Android (AOSP) with Nix
+# robotnix - Build Android (AOSP) with Nix

 This project enables using [Nix](https://nixos.org/nix/) to build Android ROMs, currently targeting Pixel 1-4(a) (XL) devices.
-Robotnix uses a NixOS-style module system for customizing various aspects of the build.
+Robotnix uses a NixOS-style module system to customize various aspects of the build.

 Some optional modules include:
  - Vanilla Android 10 AOSP support